Edward Burne-Jones' vision had a wide influence. Matthew Sturgis looks at the genesis of the artist who became a star of the Aesthetic Movement

 With success came official recognition.
 Rather to the disgust

 of his socialist wife, he accepted a baronetcy in 1894.
-And when he died, four years later, he was accorded the honor of a memorial service in Westminster Abbey.
+And when he died, four years later, he was accorded the honour of a memorial service in Westminster Abbey.

 Matthew Sturgis is the biographer of Aubrey Beardsley and Walter Sickert.